 The low ODAP containing grasspea genotypes, Bidhan-1 Ratan and GP-97 found better genotypes in terms of their yield.

-6. Research Strategy of GLRP for Generating Technologies for Winter Legumes
+6. Research Strategies of GLRP for Generating Technologies for Winter Legumes

 6.1 Short term

 Collection of local materials of winter legumes and segregating materials from International Agricultural Research Centers (IARCs) for evaluation, selection and recommendation of varieties.